Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 Delaware Rules on Late Fees

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
 If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Under Delaware law, a landlord who wants to charge a late fee must maintain an office in the country where the rental unit is located, where the tenants can pay rent.
+Under Delaware law, a landlord who wants to charge a late fee must maintain an office in the county where the rental unit is located, where the tenants can pay rent.
 If a landlord does not have a local office for this purpose, the tenant has three extra days (beyond the rent due date) to pay rent before the landlord can charge a late fee.
 The late fee cannot exceed 5% of rent and cannot be imposed until the rent is more than five days late.

 Amount of Notice Delaware Landlords Must Give Tenants to Increase Rent